ymulenll/UnitTestsAndRefactoringExamples/README.md

 Examples used in my training about Unit Tests and Refactoring.

-And other interesting proove of concepts not touched in the training.
+And other interesting proove of concepts that were not touched in the presentation.